dylanmackenzie/maxis-solver/README.md

 The graph class was implemented in a hurry and in total ignorance of the far superior boost graph library.
 It only accepts graphs in the DIMACS ASCII format, and is probably the least optimized and least organized part of the code base.
-The code basically neglects const correctness, and uses references and, in one case, raw pointers where smart pointers would be more appropriate.
+As of v0.1, the code attempts to maintain const correctness, but there are still a few places that would benefit from the use of smart pointers.
 These issues could be resolved with a bit of patience.

 The genetic operators are implemented with virtual base